rawitat/gtypist_lessons/programming_quotes.typ

 I:Alan J. Perlis
 S:Some programming languages manage to absorb change, but withstand progress.

+*:G6_20
+I:Bjarne Stroustrup
+S:I find languages that support just one programming paradigm constraining.

+*:G6_21
+I:Niklaus Wirth
+S:But active programming consists of the design of new programs, rather than :contemplation of old programs.

+*:G6_22
+I:Niklaus Wirth
+S:Clearly, programming courses should teach methods of design and construction, :and the selected examples should be such that a grdual development can be nicely :demonstrated.

+*:G6_23
+I:Brian Kernighan
+S:Programming language is very specific to instructing a computer to do a particular :structure of sequence.
+It's the very way you tell the machine what you want it :to do.

+*:G6_24
+I:Jeff Minter
+S:I always considered programming as being like modern-day wizardry.
+You could think :of things in your mind and then make them happen.

+*:G6_25
+I:Ellen Ullman
+S:People imagine that programming is logical, a process like fixing a clock.
+ :Nothing could be further from the truth.

+*:G6_26
+I:Ellen Ullman
+S:Productivity has always been the justification for the prepackaging of programming :knowledge.
+But it is worth asking about the sort of productivity gains that come :from the simplifications of click-and-drag.

+*:G6_27
+I:Leslie Lamport
+S:There is a race between the increasing complexity of the systems we build and our :ability to develop intellectual tools for understanding that complexity.
+If the race :is won by our tools, then systems will eventually become easier to use and more :reliable.
+If not, they will continue to become harder to use and less reliable for :all but a relatively small set of common tasks.
+Given how hard thinking is, if those :intellectual tools are to succeed, they will have to substitute calculation for :thought.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU